CodeKarmaDev/jekyll-page-boilerplate/README.md

 - `date` the date as used in the file timestamp
 - `file` the filename of the new post
 - `path` the folder to place the new file in. provided with the `-p` option or in the header.
+- `timestamp` should it include a timestamp in the file name.

 you can also provide your own data in the `_boilerplate` header and use it in your document.